 📋 Ingredients & Notes

-You'll need leftover cooked rice, eggs, "clear your fridge out" vegetables, sesame oil, soy sauce and basic seasoning to make this fried rice.
+You’ll need leftover cooked rice, eggs, “clear your fridge out” vegetables, sesame oil, soy sauce and basic seasoning to make this fried rice.
 I used broccoli, peas, mushrooms, cabbage, and jalapeños.
-I have also used brown rice here but you can use any type of rice you have at home.
+I have used brown rice here (because that’s what I had left) but have made this before with all kind of rice, so you can use any type of rice you have at home.

 Overhead view of labeled ingredients for fried rice - check recipe card for details.

-• Choice of vegetables: You can use fresh or frozen vegetables for this recipe.
-Frozen broccoli, peas, cauliflower, bok choy, corn all make great fried rice components.
+• You can use fresh or frozen vegetables for this recipe.
+Frozen broccoli, peas, cauliflower, bok choy, corn all make great fried rice components (no need to thaw!)
 Cabbage, carrots, and mushrooms are excellent if used fresh.

 • Add protein to the dish.
 I love adding a can of chickpeas or roasted tofu to the dish for extra protein.
 You can also add seitan or other protein of choice.